Diffajl/Riemann-Sum-Calculator/README.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit pull requests for any features, enhancements, or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-If you have any questions or feedback, please feel free to reach out to us at [your-email@example.com].

----

-Happy calculating!